Where to find the best tacos in Tijuana

 Make it a point to try something new.
 Don’t get me wrong, the carne asada tacos at Tacos El Franc are delicious but try to mix it up and order something that you haven’t tried before.

 A great way to do this is with a campechano taco.
 Campechano is a mixture when referring to tacos or cocktails.
-Ordering a taco campechano is often times a mixture of half beef and half chorizo sausage.
+Ordering a taco campechano is often a mixture of half beef and half chorizo sausage.
 At Tacos Fitos, the campechano is a mixture of beef birria and tripe, which are the two most popular tacos at the taquería.

 1. Tacos El Franc